Help Bucks CC with education and skills plans

-Buckinghamshire has some of the best performing schools in the Country with many of our children and young people persistently outperforming those from other areas.
-However, for some of our most vulnerable children, success is not always guaranteed and that is why we are developing an Education and Skills Strategy to ensure all children and young people are supported to do their very best.
+Buckinghamshire has some of the best performing schools in the Country, with many of our children and young people consistently performing better than other areas.
+But, for some of our most vulnerable children, success is not always guaranteed and that is why we are developing an Education and Skills Strategy to ensure all children and young people are supported to do their very best.

 Did you know

 Children under 18 make up 22.9% of our population!
-(There are approximately 122,200 children and young people under 18 in Bucks)
+There are around 122,200 children and young people under 18 in Buckinghamshire.

 We have 234 schools in the county and 84,000 children and young people attend these schools

-There are 184 schools that are maintained (supported by the local authority), 47 academies, 2 free schools and 1 University Technology College.
+There are 184 schools that are maintained (supported by the local authority), 47 academies, 2 free schools and 1 University Technical College.

 89% of children and young people in a Bucks school attend good or outstanding schools.